KSundstrom/KSundstrom.github.io/cmdline_course.md

 files users can access and also controlling the way that they can access the files.
 Each file has an owner and the owner can decide what kind of access she grants to other users.

-The ls command

-The ls command can do more than just list the contents of a directory.
-It can also give you a whole lot of useful information about files and directories.

 Reducing the size of a file/directory by compressing it

 Read about compressing and decompressing files and directories using the command gzip and tar.

-Processes

 Each time we run a command on the command line, or execute a program, a new process is started in our operating system.
 The following video talks about the basics of processes, and process management in the command line.

 top, &, fg, CTRL+Z, ps, kill

-Processes Basics

-Remote servers

 It is becoming more and more common to work on remote servers which provide us much better computational resources (ie. GPUs) and memory space than our personal computers can hope to match.
 In this video, we will